 What causes Restless Legs Syndrome (RLS)?
 Check with most medical authorities and you will learn that “there’s no known cause” (Mayo Clinic).
 Symptoms are often blamed on a chemical imbalance in the brain.
-Researchers often suggest that genetics play a role.
+Researchers may suggest that genetics play a role.
 In other words, if mom and grandma suffered from creepy, crawly sensations, itching, aching or throbbing, then you too may be susceptible because of your genes.
 Diabetes, anemia, neuropathy and kidney disease have also been blamed.
-What many health professionals don’t realize is that a number of medications including popular OTC antihistamines trigger RLS.
+Many health professionals don’t realize that a number of medications including popular OTC antihistamines trigger RLS.
+Some widely-used acid-suppressing drugs may also cause trouble.

 A Reader Targets Benadryl: